 Wolfe famously wore baroque white suits (in the style of Mark Twain) with cravats and matching fedoras, a style he dubbed “neo-Pretentious.”
 His prose could be much the same.
 It is difficult to read some of Wolfe (particularly when he discusses race) without having the feeling that you are, slyly, being condescended to.
 You can get a sense of what Thompson’s letter referred to as “honky bullshit.”

 But therein lies a lot of the fun of Tom Wolfe as well as New Journalism.
 He and it were both about the artistic possibilities of ego.
 Wolfe understood this.
 Heck, Thompson did, his biggest problem with New Journalism being that he wanted to be bigger than labels.
 Wolfe was, in the words of Vonnegut, “a genius who will do anything to get attention.”

 Wolfe told the Paris Review: “I found early in the game that for me there’s no use trying to blend in…fortunately the world is full of people with information-compulsion who want to tell you their stories.”

 What Wolfe laid out was the groundwork for a kind of storytelling that would blur the line between fiction and non-fiction, not just in style, but in worth.

 We are living in the wake of that blurring.
 VICE, it must be said, was founded on similar principals that Wolfe laid out in his 1973 anthology.
-What is ironic is that Wolfe and his peers worked within this style to stress the individuality of the artist—here the reporter/writer—so as to elevate the artistic merit and scope of the work as well as its creator’s voice.
-And it is doubtful whether anyone did this with hotter veracity of Wolfe.
+Wolfe and his peers worked within this style to stress the individuality of the artist—here the reporter/writer—so as to elevate the artistic merit and scope of the work as well as its creator’s voice.
+And it is doubtful whether anyone did this with hotter veracity than Wolfe.

 Follow Patrick on Twitter